Will federal climate legislation help reopen Ferndale aluminum plant?

 The Public Power Council, which represents Northwest consumer-owned utilities, has attacked efforts to gain a new BPA contract for the Intalco smelter at below market rates.

-“PPC (Public Power Council) would strongly oppose any effort that relies on subsidies from public power consumers, many of whom are already struggling,” Simms said in a Tuesday statement.
+“PPC (Public Power Council) would strongly oppose any effort that relies on subsidies from public power consumers, many of whom are already struggling,” Scott Simms, the council’s executive director, said in a Tuesday statement.

 BPA, in a written statement, said the agency continues to have discussions with Blue Wolf about the potential sale of surplus power to supply some of Intalco’s power requirements.
 The price would be at a rate that reflects the costs of power in the market.